comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 Decide how you plan on approaching the course based on your thoughts from the previous exercise.
 Consider if you are:

 - **Beginner (limited team and innovation experience):**
-    - Ensure you immerse yourself in course content including seminar and workshops.
+    - Ensure you immerse yourself in course content including seminar and studios.
-    - If you miss a seminar or a workshop, make sure you revise them in your own time before the next session.
+    - If you miss a seminar or a studio, make sure you revise them in your own time before the next session.
     - Don’t feel overwhelmed, the Course Coordinator and Legends are available to answer questions, chat and break down course content.
 Feel free to discuss your progress with the teaching team.
     - Focus on producing consistent and incremental progress, rather then shooting for overly ambitious goals and not producing any results.
 - **Intermediate (some team and innovation experience):**